OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega-Content.md

 In order to keep improving the user experience for the Omega, we will be releasing updated firmwares on a rolling basis.
 To get the benefits of these improvements, users should frequently update their Omegas to the latest firmware release.
 We have created a command-line utility `oupgrade` (Onion Upgrade) to handle firmware transitions.

 > The `oupgrade` command will **not** work properly if you run it from the Terminal App on the Console.
 Use `oupgrade` when connected to the Omega via SSH or Serial.
 If upgrading using the Console, use the [Settings App](#updating-the-omega-using-console).

+The `oupgrade` tool will only install official Omega2 firmware images.
+The official Omega2 firmware images can be found at: http://repo.onioniot.com/omega2/images/

 ### How do I know if I need to update my Omega?